Security at London Stansted Airport

 Medical equipment

 Medical equipment is permitted through Security, but it will need to be screened separately from your hand luggage.
-Find out more information and see full list.
+Find out more information and see the full list.

 Hand luggage and hold luggage